-

 Chalet Ulysse

 We also feature the adjoining chalets Binna and Banja for eight and six people.
 These were built in 2014 and set a high standard.
 Being close to Chalet Ulysses, they share its view of the Matterhorn and convenient location.
-Each chalet has its own wellness area and Banja has arguably, Zermatt’s longest private swimming-pool from where you can see the Matterhorn whilst swimming lengths.
+Each chalet has its own wellness area with a sauna and, whilst Binna has an outside hot tub Banja has, arguably, Zermatt’s longest private swimming-pool from where you can see the Matterhorn whilst swimming lengths.

 Cool bed and breakfasts